yashvi00/GovInfoHub/README.md

 Start Command

 bash
-Copy code

 cd "AI - CHATBOT-MAIN" && uvicorn app:app --host 0.0.0.0 --port $PORT
 Deploy and Render will give you a public URL.

-Vercel (experimental)
-Vercel supports Python serverless functions but has size and runtime limits — heavy native deps (NumPy, llama-cpp) often fail.
-If you want to try Vercel, create a small wrapper ASGI function and vercel.json, but be prepared to switch to Render if builds fail.

 🛠️ Development Notes
 First-time model run will download Mistral-7B GGUF (~several GB) from HuggingFace if the app attempts to use a local GGUF model.